dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

     limited to authorized users.

-*   Rotate your solver API token on a regular basis, and change them immediately before deploying to production, just in case they have been saved outside of your codebase during development.
+*   Rotate your solver API token on a regular basis, and change them immediately before deploying to production, just in case they were saved outside of your codebase during development.
 In addition, ensure that your solver API token is secure as follows: